mailsac/mailsac-examples/help/account_management/credential_management.rst

 * usage monitoring
 * separate API Keys for different testing environments

-To create an API key, go to `API Keys and Users`_ from the Dashboard_.
+To create an API key, go to `API Keys and Users`_  and select "Manage Keys" from the Dashboard_.
 Enter a name for the API Key and select *Generate new API key*.
 API Keys may only be viewed once and are not retrievable by the system.
 API Keys should be treated with the same security considerations as a password.

 .. figure:: add_named_key.png
    :align: center